Bloky777/Bloky777/README.md

 **My name is Ivan Khurdakov.**

-I am beginner analyst inspired of data science.
+I am beginner analyst inspired of data science, BI-systems and whatever concerned data analysis.
 I've worked as BI-analyst in food service industry and now I'm looking for new proposals.

 ## My tools :